 - CIRTL This is a network of 25 universities with the goal of preparing STEM graduate students and postdocs for teaching in higher education before they become assistant professors, before they invest in traditional pedagogies that are probably not the best for their students.
 I like this approach, knowing first-hand how hard it is to get my colleagues to change their instructional styles (or to change my own).
 Get ’em young, instead.
 The network has a number of free on-line courses restricted to network participants, and they also have a lot of online resources and online seminars etc that anybody can join.
 I’m currently one of the two co-leaders of our ‘local learning community’:

 - As part of CIRTL@CU I teach a summer workshop for post-docs who are transitioning to the professoriate, who may have never had any teaching experience, or even been in a student-centered classroom.
-The TIGER Summer Teaching-as-Research Institute for Postdocs in Engineering (STRIPE) is offered for one week in July (2015 date TBD).
-Currently the workshop is free, but you’ll have to cover your own travel and accommodations.
+The program has evolved through a few names, but I’ve settled on EBIT, the Evidence-Based Introduction to Teaching.

 - FTEP, Faculty Teaching Excellence Program.
 I am happy to be a ‘Faculty Associate’ for FTEP.
 We do consultations with individual faculty who request our services for videotaping, surveys and classroom interviews.
 This program has given me wonderful opportunities to meet faculty from across campus, as well as spread the word about professionalization.